PMessinezis/laratweets/README.md

 # Laratweets

-Laratweets is a test app that uses Twitter OAuth authentication and subsequently displays authenticated user's twitter timeline.
+Laratweets is a simple web application using Laravel 6 that relies on Twitter oAuth for user authentication and subsequently displays the twitter timeline of the authenticated user.

-To install for dev and run
+To install for dev :

 `git clone git@github.com:PMessinezis/laratweets.git`

-If you have docker installed cd into app directory, update Twitter Consumer Api keys inside .env.dev (see also [Twitter API Setup](#twitter) below) and run
+If you have docker installed on your system, you can `cd` into app directory and either update Twitter Consumer Api keys inside `.env.dev` (see also [Twitter API Setup](#twitter) below) and run :

 `./run.sh`

 or use command line arguments to set the keys, e.g. :